collerek/ormar/README.md

 * `nullable` - Creates a nullable column.
 Sets the default to `None`.
 * `default` - Set a default value for the field.
+* `server_default` - Set a default value for the field on server side (like sqlalchemy's `func.now()`).
+* `primary key` with `autoincrement` - When a column is set to primary key and autoincrement is set on this column.
+Autoincrement is set by default on int primary keys.

 Available Model Fields:
 * `orm.String(length)`